India, at its very mention, brings up one unified mental picture.

 - Rod puppetry is common in Eastern India i.e Odisha and Bengal.

-- Glove puppetry is also known as hand puppets.
-It is common in Odisha, Kerala, Tamil Nadu.
+Glove puppetry is also known as hand puppets.
+It is common in Odisha, Kerala, and Tamil Nadu.

-- Shadow puppet is most well known in South India in places like Kerala, Maharashtra, Karnataka.
+Shadow puppet is most well known in South India in places like Kerala, Maharashtra, and Karnataka.

 Parsi embroidery has a multicultural history and originated in Iran (previously known as Persia) during the Bronze Age (3300 BC - 1200 BC).

-Imperial purple and other dark shades are favoured by Perisian tradition while Kunku red or vermillion was beloved by Indians especially for the engagement saree.
+Imperial purple and other dark shades are favored by Parisian tradition while Kunku red or vermillion was beloved by Indians especially for the engagement saree.

 The traditional Parsi embroidery has depictions of birds and animals which represent power, protection and purity.